polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/codemirror/README.md

 CodeMirror is licensed under an MIT license.
 Read more [here](https://codemirror.net)

-This "app" creates a single Active Event for you, called *[sys42.widgets.codemirror]*, which wraps CodeMirror as a "custom widget" on your page, in "Hyperlambda mode".
+This component creates an Active Event for you, called *[sys42.widgets.codemirror]*, which wraps CodeMirror as a "custom widget" on your page, in "Hyperlambda mode".
 To use it, you could use something like the code below.

 ```